GenomicsAotearoa/long-read-assembly/docs/pages/day3b_assembly_cleanup_annotation.md

     ~36 GB, but it failed when I gave it only 36 GB previously.
 -->

 This will probably take ~1 hour with 8 CPUs and 48 GB of memory.
-If you would like, you can submit it as a job; however, we will pull pre-baked results for the next step.
-To submit it as a job with `sbatch`, you would do the following:
+You could submit it as a job; however, we will pull pre-baked results for the next step.

+??? info "How to submit Liftoff with `sbatch`"

     !!! terminal "code"

         ```bash
         sbatch -J liftoff -N1 -n1 -c8 --mem=48G -t 0-02:00 -A nesi02659 -o %x.%j.log liftoff.sh
         ```

 To skip the run-time, let&rsquo;s grab the pre-baked results: